Who Is Responsible for Handling an Estate?

 HAIMO: Whether or not a person dies with or without a will, a personal representative will be appointed to move the estate.
 However, the personal representative must hire an attorney to execute and move all documents through the court proceedings.

-Whether or not you have a validly executed Will, your estate will go through Probate to the extent that you die owning assets in your name.
+Whether or not you have a validly executed Will, your estate will go through Probate if you own assets in your name.
 “Probate” is the legal process through which a deceased person’s affairs are formally settled.
-First, an attorney must be retained to open up an estate w/ the court.
-A person is then appointed to administer the estate, who is often called a Personal Representative or Executor.
+First, an attorney must open up an estate with the court.
+Then a person is appointed to administer the estate.
+This person in charge of handling an estate is often called a Personal Representative or Executor.